-When one thinks of poetry, perhaps Neruda, or Eliot, or Shane Koyczan comes to mind.
-What one doesn't usually think of is Boolean strings or close tags, but Stanford University is looking to change that.
-It has hosted its first annual Code Poetry Slam, a competition to turn computer code into poetry.
+When one thinks of poetry, perhaps Neruda or Eliot or Shane Koyczan come to mind.
+One doesn't usually think of Boolean strings or close tags, but Stanford University is looking to change that.
+It recently hosted its first annual Code Poetry Slam, a competition to turn computer code into poetry.

-It was won by doctoral student in computer science Leslie Wu, one of eight finalists, with her poem "Say 23".
-Wearing Google Glass, she wrote her code — projected onto a screen — while speaking each word out loud.
+Leslie Wu, a doctoral student in computer science and one of eight finalists, won with her poem "Say 23."
+Wearing Google Glass, she wrote her code -- projected onto a screen -- while speaking each word out loud.
 When she was finished, she ran the script she had written, prompting the program to read out a selection of words from Psalm 23 three times, each time in a different voice.

-The Code Poetry Slam was developed by German studies graduate student Melissa Kagen and computer-based music theories and acoustics graduate student Kurt James Werner as a means of exploring the creative potential of coding.
+The Code Poetry Slam was developed by German studies graduate student Melissa Kagen and Kurt James Werner, a graduate student studying computer-based music theories and acoustics, as a means of exploring the creative potential of coding.

 A lot of different things depending on whom you ask.
 It can be a piece of text that can be read as code and run as program, but also read as poetry.
 It can mean a human language poetry that has mathematical elements and codes in it, or even code that aims for elegant expression within severe constraints, like a haiku or a sonnet, or code that generates automatic poetry.
 Poems that are readable to humans and readable to computers perform a kind of cyborg double coding.